By Milda Urban, Summersalt Yoga founder

 Here comes the idea of Atomic Living.
-If we were more aware, open and mindful of what was going on around us and with us, if we had followed our gut feeling and what felt right “right here, right now” instead of blindly following about the “5 year plan” we would have opened ourselves the whole new world of opportunity and positive experiences.
-The same goes for worrying “what will happen in those few years” – something we have very less or mostly no control over.
+If we were more aware, open, and mindful of what was going on around us and with us, if we had followed our gut feeling and what felt right “right here, right now” instead of blindly following about the “5-year plan” we would have opened ourselves the whole new world of opportunity and positive experiences.
+The same goes for worrying “what will happen in those few years” – something we have very little or mostly no control over.

 These positive experiences and opportunities form our daily lives, create motivation and inspiration (and simultaneously – success or achievement, if that’s important to you), but most importantly – make up our life the way we want to live it now.
 The life that feels good and right.
 Now.
 Not in 10 years.
 Not in 15.